skippyta/blackwinglair/index.md

 * Spellbinders: Immune to magic, melee focus after Warlocks.
 Will flamestrike the tank so melee should be max ranging behind them

 We will assign 1 tank to each warlock, 1 tank to the Drakonid, and 1 tank to the spellbinder.
 Hunter(s) and Mage(s) (just a few) will help kite goblins.

+Warlocks can be pre-targetted, so we'll do a pull timer and have all ranged launch spells at the same time to help nuke these.

 After warlocks die, melee will prioritize the Spellbinder while ranged will figure out the Drakonid's weakness and kill it.
 If the Drakonid is resistant to your spells then help kill the goblins.